 The Best Area to Stay For Italian Vibes: North Beach

 Welcome to Little Italy.
-If you have a driving need for pasta, gelato, espresso or the many other culinary delights introduced by Italian-Americans, this area is going to fill your stomach as soon as you step foot in the neighborhood.
+If you have a driving need for pasta, gelato, espresso or the many other culinary delights introduced by Italian Americans, this area will fill your stomach as soon as you step foot in the neighborhood.

 The Best Area to Stay for Pride: Castro

 Castro is a vibrant LGBTQ neighborhood that offers a new experience every time you visit.
 Try new restaurants, attend the many community events and talk a walk through this high energy part of town.

 Nearby hotels incluide: Beck's Motor Lodge and Parker Guest House.Find More LGBTQ-Friendly Hotels

 The Best Area to Stay to Experience Chinese Culture: Chinatown and Richmond

 Head through Chinatown's Dragon's Gate and prepare yourself for 24 blocks of Chinese restaurants, food markets, street food vendors and locally owned shops.

 Nearby hotels include: Orchard Garden Hotel, Grant Plaza Hotel and Royal Pacific Motor Inn.

 Richmond is sometimes referred to as the second Chinatown, as many Chinese-Americans call this area home.
 Several museums are also nearby in the neighborhood.Find More Hotels in Chinatown and the Richmond